robasonite/site-damnit/devlog.md

 # 2019-10-18 Tag collection working

 Started work on the `build_tag_pages()` function and finished the `collect_page_tags()` functions.
 I decided to make a new global variable called `PAGE_TAGS` to make tag page generation easier.
 I'm modifying the templates as I go.
 Right now, the `build_page()` function works as expected and the main content pages can be generated.
 Soon I will be able to generate lists of page links.

+# 2019-10-23 Category page generation is working

+And I also put in a check to make sure that there are tags and categories to process in the first place.
+Next step: sorting by date.